 Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Sunday shows that 49% of Likely U.S. Voters approve of President Obama's job performance.
-Forty-nine percent (49%) now disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Wednesday shows that 48% of Likely U.S. Voters approve of President Obama's job performance.
+Fifty percent (50%) disapprove (see trends).

-Today’s figures include 27% who Strongly Approve of the way Obama is performing as president and 38% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -11 (see trends).
+The latest figures include 30% of who Strongly Approve of the way Obama is performing as president and 38% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -8.